We are currently experiencing a high level of calls

 • Is there any update with the communal electric and/or gas costs for my block?

 All blocks have meters that measure how much energy is used.
-The energy companies charge us based on the meters, and we charge you through your service charge.
+The energy companies charge Thrive based on meter readings, and we charge this back to residents in the block through your service charge.
 Even though we have found a cheaper price per unit, your cost may not go down if your building uses a lot of communal energy.
 So, please let us know if you see any problems (like lights that are on when they should not be) so we can save energy and money where possible.

 • Why has my charge for building insurance gone up?